 Goal Purpose Scalable Can scale on stand-alone machines or racks of equipment.
 Flexible Can implement through existing hardware or entirely as a software service.
 Extensible Can easily add new and vendor-specific capabilities to the data model.
 Backward-compatible Can add capabilities while preserving investments in earlier implementations.
 Interoperable Provides consistent functionality across multiple vendor implementations.
 Standards-based Built on ubiquitous and secure protocols.
 Leverages other standards where applicable.
 Simple Easy-to-use without the need for highly specialized programming skills or systems knowledge.
+Lightweight Designed to reduce complexity and implementation costs.
+Minimizes the required footprint for implementations.

-Table 1 - Redfish goals
+: Table 1 - Redfish goals